MediaComem/comem-webserv/PROJECTS.md

 * **Trip**
   * Description
   * Creation date
+  * Last modification date
 * **Place**
   * Description
   * Geolocation
   * Picture
   * Creation date
+  * Last modification date

 Examples of aggregated data:

 * The number of trips made by a user.
 * The number of places in a trip.

+Sensitive data:

+* A user should not be able to create places linked to another user's trip.
+* A user should not be able to update another user's trips or places.